awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/telemetry.md

 `M`
 The list of metrics\.
 A metric contains the following properties:
 `N`
-The name of the [metric](#telemetry-metrics)\.
+The name of the metric\.
 `Sum`
 The aggregated metric value\.
 The telemetry agent adds new values to the previous total, so the sum is a value that increases constantly\.
 You can use the timestamp to find the value of a specific aggregation\.
 For example, to find the latest aggregated value, subtract the previous timestamped value from the latest timestamped value\.
 `U`
 The unit of the metric value\.

+For more information about each metric, see [Telemetry metrics](#telemetry-metrics)\.

 ### Prerequisites to create EventBridge rules<a name="create-events-rule-prerequisites-telemetry"></a>